yvonwin/qwen2.cpp/README.md

 cmake --build build -j --config Release
 ```

-If you want to run the 32B model, you need to follow these steps:

-> Open the ggml.c file.
-> Locate line 15870.
-> Comment out this line of code.
-> Please note, this is a temporary solution, and I am working hard to find a better way to handle this issue.

 Now you may chat with the quantized Qwen-7B-Chat model by running:
 ```sh
 ./build/bin/main -m qwen2_32b-ggml.bin  -p 你想活出怎样的人生 -s "你是一个猫娘"